jrmi/airboardgame/README.md

 * Made with React and Socket.io,
 * Use Recoiljs as state management,
 * Client to client driven architecture,
-* Use Ricochet.js as backend framework.
+* Use a Node/Feathers backend with MongoDB and Socket.IO.

 ## Developper documentation